What is Autoimmune Hepatitis?

 With the right treatment, autoimmune hepatitis usually can be controlled.
 Recent studies show that continued treatment not only stops the disease from getting worse, but it may reverse some of the damage.

 Medicine helps to slow down an overactive immune system.
 Both type 1 and type 2 autoimmune hepatitis are treated with daily doses of a steroid called prednisone.

 Your child's doctor may start your child on a high dose and lower the dose as the disease is controlled.
 The goal is to find the lowest possible dose that will control your child's disease.

 Patients who have no liver scarring and a mild case of autoimmune disease may be given budesonide.
 This drug is a form of steroid.
-It does not have the same level of side effects of prednisone.
+It does not have the same level of side effects as prednisone.

 Another medication, azathioprine, is also used to treat this disease.
 Like prednisone and budesonide, azathioprine slows down the immune system, but in a different way.